Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 This allows you to define multiple functions with the same name but with different arguments.
 This is a common feature called *overloading*, as seen in many languages, such as C++, Java, and Swift.
 When resolving a function call, Mojo tries each candidate and uses the one that works (if only one works), or it picks the closest match (if it can determine a close match), or it reports that the call is ambiguous if it can’t figure out which one to pick.
 In the latter case, you can resolve the ambiguity by adding an explicit cast on the call site.

-In the next example a struct Complex is defined for defining complex numbers, but it has two __init__ methods, one to define only the real part, and another to define both parts of a complex number: the __init__ constructor is overloaded.
+In the next example a struct Complex is defined representing complex numbers, but it has two __init__ methods, one to define only the real part, and another to define both parts of a complex number: the __init__ constructor is overloaded.

 See `overloading.mojo`:
 ```mojo